damonsauve/proxy-cache/README.md

-# proxy-cache
-Mini Project &amp; Code Sample
+Mini Project & Code Sample

 A simple proxy cache for web browsers using Python's HTTP server and Redis as the data store.